 It then lowers the screen brightness to save energy and prevent the battery from draining quickly.
 It also helps prevent burn-in that can cause permanent damage.

-How to adjust the screen brightness?
+How do you adjust the screen brightness?

 7. Low background activity

-Apps like Instagram, Facebook, Snapchat, and Tiktok can continue to run in the background after you close them to check for updates, refresh content, and push notifications, which can drain your phone’s battery.
+Apps like Instagram, Facebook, Snapchat, and TikTok can continue to run in the background after you close them to check for updatesrefresh content, and push notifications, which can drain your phone’s battery.

 Here’s how to use your phone’s battery optimization feature to reduce background activity.
 Click the Optimize Now button.